 For all-day tours, I recommend good supportive shoes (lol…so does my podiatrist) like Asics, Dansko, or Vionic brands.
 I’ve worn Asics since my running days and was hooked the moment I tried them on.
 They come in a variety of great colors and have a range of prices.
 Dansko & Vionic have many cute, supportive sandal styles when you just need a break from sneakers.

 Other must-have staples are a hat, sunglasses, sunscreen, and a lightweight, packable jacket with a hood.
-For hats, I like something with a small brim to keep the sun off my face.
-And since I’m pretty much out every day spring through fall, this is important to me.
-This cap is cute & practical.
+I like hats with a small brim to keep the sun off my face.
+And since I’m pretty much out every day from spring through fall, this is important to me.
 During the thick of the summer, I usually go for a straw hat with a bigger brim for more sun protection like this one.

-I am a Ray-Ban girl, always have been.
-I switch between two pairs, and this style is my current favorite.
+I am a Ray-Ban girl and always have been.
+I switch between two pairs.
 Of course, even with sunglasses and hats, I still wear sunscreen.
 I discovered Supergoop!
 Sunscreen (for face & body) last summer.
-It’s a hydrating, nourishing, broad-spectrum product made with natural ingredients & reef safe.
+It’s a hydrating, nourishing, broad-spectrum product made with natural ingredients & reef-safe.
 And don’t forget good deodorant!
 Speaking from experience, it was hard finding one that would last through an all-day tour.
 I’ve tried so many natural deodorants without any luck until I found Lume.
 It smells great, has clean ingredients & actually works!
 I also love their soap & deodorant wipes.